 CORI and TB tests

-When required by the school district, pre-practicum students, practicum students, and interns must attain a Criminal Offender Record Inquiry (CORI) and/or a TB test.
+A school district may require pre-practicum students, practicum students, and interns to attain a Criminal Offender Record Inquiry (CORI) and/or a TB test.

 Logs are required in order to satisfy pre-practicum, practicum, and internship requirements.
-Logs list daily activities including conferences with the field supervisor as well as all forms of service delivery including meetings, counseling sessions, team evaluations, consultations with parents, teachers, children, and adolescents, and assessments of children and adolescents.
-The relevant NASP practice domain is indicated and the hours totaled at the bottom of each page.
+Instructors provide log forms for their courses and seminars.
+Logs document daily activities such as conferences with the field supervisor as well as all forms of service delivery including meetings, counseling and consultation sessions, team evaluations, and assessments of children and adolescents.
+Students indicate in the log the relevant NASP practice domain next to each activity.
+They total the hours at the bottom of each page.
 The practicum and internship logs should be reviewed with the University Supervisor during each visit.
-During the internship a maximum of 100 hours per semester (200 hours total) devoted to internship-related work outside of school hours can be accrued.
-At the end of each term (600 hours) completed logs intern and supervision logs should be submitted to the Program Director for inclusion in the student file.
-Logs are kept using the “Pre-Practicum Log” and “Practicum and Internship Log”.
-Download the Log here.
+During the internship, students can accrue a maximum of 100 hours per semester (200 hours total) devoted to internship-related work outside of school hours.
+At the end of each term (600 hours), the intern and supervisor sign a summary sheet for the completed intern and supervision logs.
+The intern submits the summary sheet to the Program Director for inclusion in the student file.
+The intern submits the entire log electronically.

 Tuition Credit Vouchers

-The University of Massachusetts Boston School Psychology Program incorporates 90 pre-practicum hours into various introductory courses.
+The UMass Boston School Psychology Program incorporates 125 pre-practicum hours into various introductory courses.
 Some of these must be completed during the day in school settings.
-In all cases, hours are arranged by the student with the assistance of the course instructor and program director.
+In most cases, students arrange pre-practicum hours with the assistance of the course instructor.
 Students are responsible for completing activity logs and obtaining verifying signatures to document the clock hours.
 The logs are submitted to the course instructor and kept in the student's permanent file.
-The following courses require pre-practica hours:
+The following courses require pre-practicum hours:

-SPY 601: Issues and Ethics in School Psychology requires 25 hours of pre-practicum during the school day that include observing a school psychologist (the “pre-practicum mentor”) performing a variety of activities involving assessment, direct intervention, and consultation; observing meetings with parents such as pre-referral or core meetings; and conducting interviews with various school personnel.
+SPY 601: Issues and Ethics in School Psychology requires 25 hours of pre-practicum during the school day that include observing a school psychologist (i.e., the pre-practicum mentor) performing a variety of activities involving assessment, direct intervention, and consultation; observing meetings with parents such as pre-referral or team meetings; and conducting interviews with various school personnel.

-SPY 602: Cognitive and Academic Assessment and Intervention I requires 15 hours of pre-practicum applied to the administration of cognitive assessment instruments to volunteers.
+SPY 602: Standardized Assessment and Report Writing requires 25 hours of pre-practicum applied to the administration of cognitive assessment instruments to volunteers.

-SPY 603: Cognitive and Academic Assessment and Intervention II requires 15 hours of pre-practicum applied to the administration of cognitive and academic assessment instruments to volunteers.
+SPY 603: Foundations of Educational Assessment and Data-Based Decision Making requires 25 hours of pre-practicum applied to the administration of academic assessment instruments to volunteers.

-SPY 612: Learning Theories Applied to Curriculum requires 5 hours of pre-practicum during the school day that includes observing general and special education classes and interviewing educational personnel.
+SPY 612: Learning and the Curriculum requires 5 hours of pre-practicum during the school day that includes observing general and special education classes and interviewing educational personnel.

 During this practicum, students participate in: